Welcome to today's edition of the Rush 24-7 podcast.

 And he's assuming here that like everybody else on the left is that Hillary is going to be the nominee.

-But regardless, Carville says that they're not going to want to go extinct, and therefore whoever wins the nomination will be the one who convinces the most people that they can beat Hillary.
+And therefore, whoever wins the nomination will be the one who convinces the most people that they can beat Hillary.

 Now, is Carville being honest or is he playing a trick?

-Because I'll tell you what, how about would if you had a dollar for every time the Democrats threw out this kind of stare tactic, you would be wealthy.
+Because I'll tell you what, how about if you had a dollar for every time the Democrats threw out this kind of stare tactic, you would be wealthy.

 So you can't criticize Obama.

-So the Republicans don't criticize Obama, don't want to lose the independence, and thereby fall for the trick.
+So the Republicans don't criticize Obama, don't want to lose the Independence, and thereby fall for the trick.

 Now here comes the Hillary trick.